 - In a heavy frying or sauté pan heat to medium high heat and add the olive oil.

 - Add the chopped garlic scapes and sauté to begin to soften.
 When you can smell the garlic, add the braising greens in batches.
 As they begin to wilt and reduce, add more until all the greens are in the pan.

 - Stir constantly until the greens have wilted and reduced fully.
 Their color will deepen significantly.

 - Remove and spoon over the polenta.
-Note: if the braising greens are bitter add a squeeze of lemon juice depending on the bitterness of the taste.
+Add a squeeze of lemon juice depending on the bitterness of the taste.

 - single greens that are in braising greens

 - roasted peppers